 A “9-to-5” environment describes more than just working hours; It is a mindset that all work is said to comply with certain expectations.
-More rigorous schedules, strict dress codes, rigorous protocols, and rigorous activities only limit the creativity and uniqueness of your team members’ kinds of work environment.
+More rigorous schedules, strict dress codes, rigorous protocols, and rigorous activities only limit the creativity and uniqueness of your team members’ kinds of the work environment.

 9. The ‘buggy’ environment

 The boggy environment is the dark twin of the individual-focused environment.
-Instead of giving individuals the flexibility to grow and change, this negative environment forces individuals into the silo, stops them from grouping, and forces them to act as individuals.
+Instead of giving individuals the flexibility to grow and change, this negative environment forces individuals into a silo, stops them from grouping, and forces them to act as individuals.
 Doing so destroys your hope of gaining the mentality of a team and leaves people feeling isolated and bored.

-10. Dip-or swim environment
+10. Dip or swim environment